 “We believe that such counter steps (not necessarily linking one with the other, but simply in good faith) can take a step towards a partner, a neighbor, with whom you will still have to live on the same land and breathe the same air.
 We will do our best to contribute to this.”

-Responding to another question from the media about Baku's assertion that Armenia must recognise Azerbaijan’s territorial integrity (including Nagorno-Karabakh) as part of any peace agreement, Mirozyan confirmed that no peace agreement was being negotiated, but if such negotiations start, they must be based on the principles already established by the OSCE Minsk Group Co-Chairs.
+Responding to another question from the media about Baku's assertion that Armenia must recognise Azerbaijan’s territorial integrity (including Nagorno-Karabakh) as part of any peace agreement, Mirzoyan confirmed that no peace agreement was being negotiated, but if such negotiations start, they must be based on the principles already established by the OSCE Minsk Group Co-Chairs.

 Whilst in Moscow, the Armenian foreign minister also met with the secretary-general of the Collective Security Treaty Organisation (CSTO), Stanislav Zas.
 The men discussed the various changes on regional and international levels that affected the organisation, as well as the urgent need for a "speedy resolution and deescalation of the situation [on the Armenia-Azerbaijan border]".
-They also more generally discussed Armenia’s forthcoming presidency of the CSTO, with Mirozyan expressing Armenia’s intention to “develop and strengthen the potential of the organization”, and Zas assuring that the CSTO would make efforts to advance the priorities of the Armenian chairmanship.
+They also more generally discussed Armenia’s forthcoming presidency of the CSTO, with Mirzoyan expressing Armenia’s intention to “develop and strengthen the potential of the organization”, and Zas assuring that the CSTO would make efforts to advance the priorities of the Armenian chairmanship.